hecate-lang/hecate-documentation/hecate-v0.0.1.md

 This section describes the various primitive types of Hecate.
 Primitive types are copy by default.

 ### Integer Types
 Hecate supports a whole range of different signed and unsigned integer types.
 These are the signed types `i8, i16, i32, i64, i128` and the unsigned types `u8, u16, u32, u64, u128`.
 The number of a type denotes its bit size.
-Supported integer formats are decimal, hexadecimal, binary and octal.
+Supported integer formats are decimal, hexadecimal, binary and octal. `_` is a visual separator in int literals without any functionality.

 ### Floating-point Types
 Like in most programming languages, two differently sized floating-point numbers are available, namely `f32` and `f64`.
 Both decimal and fractional part are currently required.
 The scientific notation is also supported.